barbazul/1kfa/mod_guide_player.md

 Following that, results of ✅︎ and ✔✔ cause a further cost to be incurred, as chosen from the list by the GM or the player, respectively.

-**Note:** if the magic item being used is a magical weapon created via Tool Twisting, another choice is available: "the weapon is damaged"
+**Note:** if the magic item being used is a magical weapon, another choice is available: "the weapon is damaged".

-An item has 3 charges by default, and is considered "depleted" when they are all used.
-The term used for this maximum number of charges is "capacity" or "charge capacity".

-When a magic item loses a charge, take a red card and place it white-side-up on top of the magic item card.

-When a magic item **permanently loses** a charge, take a red card and place it **black-side-up** on top of the magic item card.

-If the magic item has the *ONGOING* tag, magical energy continues to flow into the item.
-This has mechanical interactions with the Rest and Sever-Pulse Shield moves and might also have narrative consequences.

-When a player chooses this card during character creation or Study Under a Master, they also recieve 1 magic item of their choice.
+The RECEIVE CARDS tag: when a player chooses this card during character creation or Study Under a Master, they also recieve 1 magic item of their choice.

 ## Entreat the Blood-Bound